 5 Tips To Maintain a Clutter-Free Home

 1.)
 Learn contentment

 The first step in preventing clutter is learning to be content with what we have.
 If not, we will continue to bring in unnecessary items.
 For some people, this means continuing to shop with reckless abandon.

 In the past, when I had a bad day there was nothing like a little retail therapy to perk me up.
 But after wearing a new dress a few times it begins to lose its, well, newness.
 I often found I wanted to buy something new to get that feeling back again.

-For other people the need to find a deal prevents them from keeping clutter out.
+For other people, the need to find a deal prevents them from keeping clutter out.
 Guys, I love a good deal.
 But don’t let a good deal spur inspire you to buy 20 mini tents you will have to store in your garage.
-(I actually had a boss did this once.)
+(I actually had a boss who did this once.)

 A good deal is only a good deal if it is on something you need or have been eyeing for a while.
 Otherwise, our possessions can’t spark joy, only Christ can do that as Gina writes so beautifully about over at Money Savvy Living.

 If we view our possessions as filling needs instead of filling all our wants, then we will not only be more grateful for them but no longer feel the need to keep bringing more stuff into our homes.